• Home

 The marinaded Chicken can be stored in an airtight container in the freezer for 4 months.

-Place the Chicken in the freezer to thaw overnight.
+Freeze Uncooked - Place the Chicken in the fridge to thaw overnight.
 Then cook using one of the methods mentioned above.

 Cover with foil and reheat until heated through at 200 C/Gas Mark 6.
 This can take anywhere between 20 - 40 minutes depending on the amount of Chicken.